T-Fletcher/FontAwesome-5-Pro-icons/README.md

  - pro icons
  - brand icons (these don't appear anywhere else)

- The FA library has 1852 icons, of which the variants combine to make 7864 possible icons:
+ The FA library has 1852 core icons, of which the variants combine to make 7408 icons.
+Including Brands, there are 7864 possible icons:

  - Solid: 1852
  - Regular: 1852